Warren, Vermont

 Warren is a town in Washington County, Vermont, United States.
 The population was 1,977 at the 2020 census.
 The center of population of Vermont is located in Warren.
-It is set between the two ranges of the Green Mountains, with approximately 25% of the township within the boundaries of the federal Green Mountain National Forest.
+It is set between the two ranges of the Green Mountains, with approximately 25% of the town within the boundaries of the federal Green Mountain National Forest.

 Sugarbush Resort is a local ski resort in the town.
 The Long Trail, a hiking trail running from the border with Massachusetts to the Canada–US border, traverses the town.